Z-Z188/UMDATrack/README.md

 python tracking/test.py UMDATrack vit_256_ep50_haze --dataset got10k_haze --runid 0001 --ep 50 --save_dir output
 python tracking/analysis_results.py # need to modify tracker configs and names
 ```
+Or you can also use our synthetic DTB70_haze and DTB70_rainy for evaluation.

 ## Acknowledgement
-Our code is built upon [OSTrack](https://github.com/botaoye/OSTrack).
+Our code is built upon [LiteTrack](https://github.com/TsingWei/LiteTrack).
+Thanks to [One-Step Image Translation with Text-to-Image Models](https://github.com/GaParmar/img2img-turbo) for providing the core CSG architecture and guiding our synthetic dataset creation.
 Also grateful for PyTracking.

 ## Citation
 If our work is useful for your research, please consider citing: